 Ways to stay positive during times of stress

-Look for easy ways to booth health and wellness
+1. Look for easy ways to boost health and wellness

 It doesn't take an app or a fancy class to incorporate movement into your day, however.
 If the weather permits, head outdoors and incorporate a fun and challenging HIIT cardio drill workout.
 Bring the kids along, too!